sp-enbake/rubytest/README.md

 another Post has the same title and converts to the same permalink).

 You have to run rake db:migrate and it will take tile and convert it into permalink.
+I'm converting title into a url friendly string with the help of parameterize method and  appending post id to make it unique.
-I have also added a before_save callback which will update the permalink  object before saving.
+I have also added a before_save callback which updated the permalink  object before saving.In before save I'm taking the last ID of the post and adding 1 to it to make it unique.

 To get all the posts use this Curl command: